jpotocn/LogChecker/README.md

 # GemaLogChecker

-Standalone app which checks if the .log file is containing an FullAjaxExceptionHandler exception.
+Standalone app which checks if the .log file is containing "specifiedPattern".
 If it's included, then the app will send an email to admin.

 ![alt text](https://raw.githubusercontent.com/jpotocn/LogChecker/master/pictures/logChecker.png)